 The survey shall:

-This cause was covered previously by John Simmons – to see his guest blog on this click here – Newsletter 9 – Pest control with John Simmons
+This cause was covered previously by John Simmons – Pest Control with John Simmons

 The timing of the survey shall be such as to allow access to equipment for inspection where a risk of stored product insect infestation exists.

-I won’t go into a great deal of detail on this, as John already talked about it in his guest post in our newsletter edition 9.
+I won’t go into a great deal of detail on this, as John already talked about it in his guest post.

 But just to be clear, the ‘survey’ that the clause here is requesting, is the typical biologists visit.
 Most contracts are based on 8 routine inspections and 4 biologists visits.
 The standard now says that only 1 rather than 4 biologists visits are required.